AlephAlpha/Nekomata/doc/Builtins.md

 Zip two lists and apply a function to each pair of values.

+Fail if the lists have different lengths.

+If one of the input is a string, apply the function to each character.

+If one of the input is an number, apply the function to each integer from 0 to the input minus 1.

+### `zipWithTrunc` (`ᶾ`, `(m -> 1) -> (m -> 1) where m > 1`)

+Zip two lists and apply a function to each pair of values.

+If the lists have different lengths, truncate the longer list to the length of the shorter list.

 If one of the input is a string, apply the function to each character.

 If one of the input is an number, apply the function to each integer from 0 to the input minus 1.